3pxh/farsketched/TaskList.md

   - [ ] API integration

 ## Publishing
-- [ ] Github pages or netlify site with the clientindex.html
-  - [ ] Add the url as the base in the qr code (but not in development)
 - [ ] Store Listings
   - [ ] Steam?
 Mac? ...
   - [ ] File a new corporation?